rvosa/barcode-data-portal/ARCHITECTURE.md

 ### 2. ETL Data Flow

-1. Data is extracted from BOLD's internal database
+1. Data is extracted from BOLD's internal PostgreSQL database
 2. Raw data is transformed into standardized BCDM format
 3. Summary documents are generated for key dimensions
 4. Terms are extracted and indexed for search